Quantum Phase Estimation (QPE) for Solving Molecular Energies

 plt.title("Energy Histogram from QPE");

-Recall that we are looking for a signal from the smallest eigenvalue, under the assumption that the initial state has some overlap with the ground state.
-Below we estimate the energy as the first peak of the histogram, such that the corresponding probability is larger than ASSUMED_OVERLAP
+You are looking for a signal from the smallest eigenvalue under the assumption that the initial state has some overlap with the ground state.
+Now, estimate the energy as the first peak of the histogram, such that the corresponding probability is larger than ASSUMED_OVERLAP

 *0.4 (0.4 is the case for ASSUMED_OVERLAP=1).

 Note that this is a very rough and simplistic analysis of the QPE algorithm result.
-One can utilize more complex tools of spectral analysis, such as Gaussian mixtures, etc. Additional assumptions, such as difference between adjacent eigenvalues or number of overlapping eigenstates, can facilitate the analysis further.
+You can utilize more complex spectral analysis tools such as Gaussian mixtures.
+Additional assumptions, such as the difference between adjacent eigenvalues or the number of overlapping eigenstates, can facilitate the analysis further.

 from scipy.signal import find_peaks